Geolm/math_intrinsics/README.md

 .mm256_log2_ps: 479.116 ms	 c std func: 3594.876 ms	  ratio: 7.50x
 ```

 Don't forget : the function mm256_sincos_ps computes sinus and cosinus for the cost of one.
+Also you can use the macro \_\_MATH_INTRINSINCS_FAST\_\_

 ## why AVX2 ?

 On multiple functions this library use a float as an int to have access to the mantissa and the exponent part.
-While it's doable with AVX1 using SSE4.2, I don't see the point of not using AVX2 which have been on intel CPU since 2013.
+While it's doable with AVX1 using SSE4.2, I don't see the point of not using AVX2 which have been on CPU since 2013.

 ## does it handle all float cases (+inf, -inf, NAN) as the C math lib?